+Now you know how to resize a photo in Photoshop and the best batch resize images Photoshop tools we've got.
 If you liked this and are looking to learn some Photoshop actions or photo manipulation skills, check out the tutorials below!
 Expand your expertise by going through these in-depth guides.
 Happy designing!

 - Photo ManipulationHow to Create a Dreamy Glow Effect Photo Manipulation in PhotoshopMonika Zagrobelna

 - Adobe PhotoshopHow to Create an Ancient-Egypt-Inspired Cat Photo Manipulation in PhotoshopMelody Nieves